How prepared is Taiwan for a war with China?

 What can Taiwan learn from Ukraine?

-Taiwan and Ukraine are very different battlefields thanks to geography and other political factors, but experts like Chung agree that one of the key lessons has been the importance of stockpiling basic weaponry such as ammunition.
+Taiwan and Ukraine are very different battlefields thanks to geography and other political factors, but experts like Chieh agree that one of the key lessons has been the importance of stockpiling basic weaponry such as ammunition.

-“Washington, DC is currently worried about 2027, when Xi Jinping’s term expires and he may need to seek re-election, there may be relatively high military risks on the Taiwan Strait, so [its] current plan is that Taiwan must significantly improve its homeland defence capabilities before 2027,” said the National Policy Foundation’s Chung.
+“Washington, DC is currently worried about 2027, when Xi Jinping’s term expires and he may need to seek re-election, there may be relatively high military risks on the Taiwan Strait, so [its] current plan is that Taiwan must significantly improve its homeland defence capabilities before 2027,” said the National Policy Foundation’s Chieh.

 “In the meantime, it’s asked us to increase our stored ammunition, because Taiwan is not like Ukraine, which has land neighbours with NATO countries.
 Taiwan is an island, so once [the PLA] starts to attack Taiwan, it will be very difficult to transport supplies to Taiwan,” he said.